startupbuilders777/ChaosNetwork/README.md

 iterations are run on the chaos network

 Each node has a candidate field and an selected field.
-A candidate field is all the nodes that the node can talk to. (sort of like in the brain, a neuron has neurons surrounding it that it can spark) the selected field is the specific nodes chosen from the candidate field that will be spoken to in the current iteration.
+A candidate field is all the nodes that are the neighbours of that node. (sort of like in the brain, a neuron has neurons surrounding it that it can spark) the selected field is the specific nodes chosen from the candidate field that will be used in the current iteration.
-("spoken to" means "take activations from to be used in its dot product calculation")
+("used" meaning "take activations from to be used in its dot product calculation")

 HARD CONSTRAINTS for this network
 Each node computes a dot product, so each node outputs only 1 value each iteration.